killercup/trpl-ebook/trpl/references-and-borrowing.md

 If it wasn’t, we couldn’t take a mutable borrow to an immutable value.

 You'll also notice we added an asterisk (`*`) in front of `y`, making it `*y`, this is because `y` is a `&mut` reference.
-You'll need to use astrisks to access the contents of a reference as well.
+You'll need to use asterisks to access the contents of a reference as well.

 Otherwise, `&mut` references are like references.
 There _is_ a large